-Most brands of panko are vegan, although it's best to double check the labels of each brand.
-A typical panko ingredients list contains wheat flour, yeast, oil, and salt.
-Panko is definitely not gluten-free, but nearly always vegan.
+A typical panko ingredient list reads wheat flour, yeast, oil, and salt.
+Panko is not gluten free, but it is nearly always vegan.